jimporter/mike/README.md

 as `CNAME`) aren't related to a particular version of the docs, and instead need to go in the root directory of your site.
 There's no special handling for this in mike, but since your built docs live on a git branch, it's still easy to
-manage: simply check out your `gh-pages` branch (or wherever your built docs live), and commit the necessary files to the root directory.
+manage: check out your `gh-pages` branch (or wherever your built docs live), and commit the necessary files to the root directory.

 ## For Theme Authors